katiejg/katiejg/README.md

 Currently, I am a computer engineering undergraduate at Northwestern University.

-- Languages: C/C++, JavaScript, Python, HTML/CSS
+- Languages: C/C++, JavaScript, Python, MatLab, HTML/CSS

 <!--
 **katiejg/katiejg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.